 - B.11.
-To ensure that all the organisations that have a direct role in working with SELEP Ltd on joint objectives understand their responsibilities a Framework Agreement will be in place before the 20/21 financial year signed by all parties.
-This will be found here.
-All the parties of the Framework Agreement will have agreed that they will abide by this Local Assurance Framework. - B.12.
+To ensure that all the organisations that have a direct role in working with SELEP Ltd on joint objectives understand their responsibilities a Framework Agreement is in place and signed by all parties.
+This can be found here.
+All the parties of the Framework Agreement have agreed that they will abide by this Local Assurance Framework. - B.12.
 The table below sets out the high-level responsibilities for the different parts of the wider partnership.